FelixOnline/v2/content/articles/2013-5-23-big-headlines-little-englanders.md

  - /politics/3610/big-headlines--little-englanders
 imported: true
 comments:
+ - value: >
- - The UKIP triumph is nearer than you think and all dissenters will be thoroughly expunged
+     The UKIP triumph is nearer than you think, and all dissenters will be thoroughly expunged.

 # Article Taxonomies
 categories: